prismicio/prismic-gatsby/README.md

       // See: https://prismic.io/docs/javascript/query-the-api/query-by-language
       lang: '*',

       // Add the Prismic Toolbar script to the site.
-Defaults to false,
+Defaults to false.
+      // Set to "legacy" if your repository requires the older toolbar script.
       // See: https://prismic.io/docs/rest-api/beyond-the-api/the-preview-feature
       prismicToolbar: true,